aaronbieber/blog/content/posts/tech-enshittification-reaches-a-fever-pitch/index.md

 The enshittification of the tech industry is similar.
-Employers like Google and Netflix realized how much leverage they could get with great software talent, so they pampered the shit out of these kids with Michelin star chefs and on-site laundry.
+Employers like Google and Netflix realized how much leverage they could get with great software talent, so they pampered the shit out of these kids with Michelin Star chefs and on-site laundry.
 Eventually their products became the defaults (the market share of Google as a search engine is still over 90%, an absurd winning streak for a search service that's getting gradually worse).